22.What is Spread and Pip?

 Why is there an extra decimal place in the currency pairs quotation?

-In the forex market, as mentioned above, a pip is the minimum change in price movement, but most trading platforms now display an extra decimal place on the quote, which may cause misunderstanding of the traditional definition of 1 pip.
+As mentioned above, a pip is a minimum change in price movement in the forex market.
+Still, most trading platforms now display an extra decimal place on the quote, which may cause misunderstanding of the traditional definition of 1 pip.

-This is a benefit for investors because a narrower spread means less trading cost.
-To present, the competition among forex brokers is still fierce, so most of them quote this extra decimal place to clients.
-As a result, investors may interpret 1 pip differently over time.
+This benefits investors because a narrower spread means less trading cost.
+The competition among forex brokers is still fierce, so most of them quote this extra decimal place to clients.
+As a result, investors may interpret one pip differently over time.

 Next Article: 23.
 What is pip value?